chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch (compiled).md

 	- her Serlot roars a yawn.
 	- Namaari, “Then Raya will know Khaan is a Fang scout, barging in on a large noisy Serlot.”
 - Namaari turns back to an older, decorated soldier
-	- “Admiral Thaam, can’t we find another route back home to Fang?”
+	- “General Thaam, can’t we find another route back home to Fang?”
 	- “Princess, if you want to arrive home in five days, without meeting any Druun, then we need to go through Heart.”
 	- Namaari’s reluctant.
 	- “I know how much that night hurt you, fifteen years go.
 I was there, too.
 But if Raya is out to steal the Gem shards from every tribe, then your mother needs to make plans.”
 	- (What?
 Namaari, hurt?
 Wasn’t she the one who backstabbed Raya?) #payme
-- “Okay, Admiral.
+- “Okay, General.
 Let’s hope Khaan succeeds in…”

 #### Goodbye Boun